ThilinaRajapakse/simpletransformers/docs/_docs/03-usage.md

 | Sentence-pair classification                              | `ClassificationModel`           |

-## Creating a task-specific model
+## Creating a Task-Specific Model

 To create a task-specific Simple Transformers model, you will typically specify a `model_type` and a `model_name`.
 Any deviation from this will be noted in the appropriate model documentation.

 - `model_type` should be one of the model types from the supported models (e.g. bert, electra, xlnet)
 - `model_name` specifies the exact architecture and trained weights to use.
-This may be a Hugging Face Transformers compatible pre-trained model or it could be the path to a directory containing model files.
+This may be a Hugging Face Transformers compatible pre-trained model, a community model, or the path to a directory containing model files.

     **Note:** For a list of standard pre-trained models, see [here](https://huggingface.co/transformers/pretrained_models.html).
     {: .notice--info}